derhuerst/gulp-scale-images/readme.md

 - [`gulp-image-resize`](https://www.npmjs.com/package/gulp-image-resize)
 	- uses [`gm`](https://npmjs.com/package/gm) instead of [`sharp`](https://npmjs.com/package/sharp), requires `gm` to be installed
-	- supports only one config
+	- supports only one scale instruction
 - [`gulp-sharp`](https://www.npmjs.com/package/gulp-sharp)
 	- is not being maintained
 	- has no tests
-	- supports only one config
+	- supports only one scale instruction
 - [`gulp-retinize`](https://www.npmjs.com/package/gulp-retinize)
 	- doesn't seem to be maintained
 	- uses [`gm`](https://npmjs.com/package/gm) instead of [`sharp`](https://npmjs.com/package/sharp), requires `gm` to be installed
 	- only works for files on disk
-	- supports only one config
+	- supports only one scale instruction
 - [`gulp-imgconv`](https://www.npmjs.com/package/gulp-imgconv)
 	- has no tests
-	- supports only one config
+	- supports only one scale instruction
 - [`gulp-inline-resize`](https://www.npmjs.com/package/gulp-inline-resize)
 	- doesn't do *one thing*
 	- uses [`gm`](https://npmjs.com/package/gm) instead of [`sharp`](https://npmjs.com/package/sharp), requires `gm` to be installed